HPC-dev-acc/mario-demo/docs/10-requirement.md

 # Requirements

-_Updated for v2.14.0: Officeman and OL NPCs display idle animations when waiting at red lights._
+_Updated for v2.15.0: Student NPCs also display idle animations when waiting at red lights._

 ## URS
 - **URS-001: Start menu and language choice**